qindapao/vimio/README.md

 ### Requirements

-- Vim 8.2+ with `+popupwin` and `+mouse`
+- Vim 8.2+ compiled with:
+  - `+popupwin` (for popup window support)
+  - `+mouse` (for mouse interaction, optional)
+  - `+clipboard` (for system clipboard integration)

-- Clipboard support(vim compile with +clipboard support)
+- Clipboard support on Linux:
+  - Install a GUI-enabled Vim build such as `vim-gtk3`:
+    ```bash
-    - in linux `sudo apt install vim-gtk3`
+    sudo apt install vim-gtk3
+    ```

-- A GUI version of Vim (e.g. gVim or Neovim-Qt)
+- A GUI version of Vim is recommended (e.g. gVim)
-  ⚠️ Terminal Vim is not fully tested yet — support is planned.
+  ⚠️ **Neovim is not supported**, as Vimio relies on Vim 8's `popup_*()` API, which Neovim does not implement.
+Maybe adapted in the future.
+  ⚠️ **Terminal Vim is partially supported** — many features work, including popup windows (with transparency in some terminals), but key mappings may conflict with terminal shortcuts, and rendering could vary depending on terminal emulator.
+Full support and refinement are planned in future versions.

 ### Using [vim-plug](https://github.com/junegunn/vim-plug)